• Skip to primary navigation

 Gluten free dough rising tip: I like to preheat my oven to 200º F then turn it off.
 Place the bowl with the plastic-covered dough in the oven and let it sit with the door slightly cracked open for rising.
 This is especially helpful during the cold months.

 Step 6: Place the rolls on a piece of parchment paper and spray them lightly with oil.
-Allow the rolls to rise in a warm place for 30 minutes.
-I leave a little bit of space between each roll so the air can circulate around each, cooking them evenly.
-Brush the tops of the rolls with melted butter or egg wash to brown them.
+Cover loosely with plastic wrap and allow the rolls to rise in a warm place for 45 minutes.

-a close up of the baked gluten free rolls
+A close up of the baked gluten free rolls.

 Oven-Baked Directions: